 Who should wear adidas Running Solar BOOST?

-adidas Running Solar BOOST has great reviews from actual users who say that it is very comfortable, has enough arch support, and has a lot of cushion in the heel.
+adidas Running Solar BOOST has great reviews from actual users saying that it’s very comfortable, has enough arch support, and has a lot of cushion in the heel.

 Our experience with adidas Running Solar BOOST